 Sometimes you might ignore a little bit of tooth sensitivity or pain – and hope it goes away on its own.
 But just like it’s important to keep up with regular dental exams, it’s also important to get dental issues checked as early as possible.
 Any pain or unusual bleeding in your teeth or gums when you eat, drink, brush or floss is a sign that it’s time to see a dentist.
 Other signs to watch out for include:

 - Swelling or discoloration of your gums

 - A lump, swelling or numbness in your jaw, cheek, lips, tongue or other areas of your mouth

 - Bad breath or a bad taste in your mouth that doesn’t go away

 - Headaches that are typically worse when you wake up in the morning

-What if I haven’t been to the dentist in years?
+What should I expect at a dentist appointment if I haven’t been in years?

 What if I’m scared to go to the dentist?

 If you have fear or concerns, you’re not alone.
 A lot of people don’t like going to the dentist and may even have some dental anxiety.
 But if you haven’t been to the dentist in a while, you might be surprised to learn how much more comfortable dental visits have become.

 Let your dental hygienist know right away what it is about the visit that makes you nervous or uncomfortable.
 It can also be helpful to know what to expect during your dental checkup.